A White Paper on keV Sterile Neutrino Dark Matter: Discussion - Pro and Cons for keV Neutrino as Dark Matter and Perspectives

 This is a non-trivial question, as the DM interpretation of the 3.55 keV line in M31 and the Perseus cluster puts a \emph{lower limit on the flux} expected from the GC.
 On the other hand, the non-detection of any signal in the off-center observations of the Milky Way halo (the blank sky dataset of ref.~\cite{Boyarsky:2014jta}) \emph{provides an upper limit} on the possible flux from the GC, given observational constraints on the DM distribution in the Galaxy. ref.~\cite{Boyarsky:2014ska} argued that the flux from the GC falls into this range, while a consistent interpretation of the line in all the datasets as an atomic transition is problematic~\cite{Bulbul:2014ala,Boyarsky:2014paa}.

 Even though the recent studies of stacked spectra of dwarf spheroidal satellites of the Milky Way by~ref.~\cite{Malyshev:2014xqa}, and galaxy clusters with \suza by~ref.~\cite{Urban:2014yda} and~ref.~\cite{Tamura:2014mta} are in tension with the initial value of the DM lifetime from~ref.~\cite{Bulbul:2014sua} (which is based on their estimates of the DM content of their galaxy clusters), all of this work still leaves parameter-space for a common interpretation of all detections and non-detections in terms of DM.
 An overview of the detections and how they relate to each other and to the Dark Matter interpretation can be found in figure~\ref{fig:flux-mproj}.
 Analyses by~ref.~\cite{Anderson:2014tza} and~ref.~\cite{Carlson:2014lla} make strong claims for ruling out the DM interpretation using sophisticated techniques.
-However, uncertainties in the DM content and distributions are still being debated~\cite{Boyarsky:2014jta,Boyarsky:2014ska}.
+However, uncertainties in the DM content and distributions are still being debated~\cite{Boyarsky:2014jta,Boyarsky:2014ska}; moreover, Ref.~\cite{Franse:2016dln} revealed problems in the morphological analysis of~\cite{Carlson:2014lla}.
 We have to refrain from making comment beyond this and would like to refer the reader to these references.